AH316/ChatGPTConsoleApp/README.md

 # Project Name: OpenAI Console App

 ## Description
-The application interfaces with OpenAI, which can give responses to strings sent to it via the console and the chatbot outputs it back to the console.
+A simple application that interfaces with OpenAI, which can give responses to strings sent to it via the console and the chatbot outputs it back to the console.

 ### Preview of program output: